-Beinn na Caillich on the Isle of Skye is another one of her winter haunts, as are other mountains prominent in the surrounding landscape, and from which fierce storms of sleet and rain descend, wreaking havoc and destruction upon the lands below.
+Beinn na Caillich on the Isle of Skye is another one of her winter haunts, as are other mountains prominent in the surrounding landscape.
+She is said to generate fierce storms of sleet and rain, wreaking havoc and destruction upon the lands below.

 Beira was exhausted and slept by the side of a well on Ben Cruachan and forgot to cover it up.
-The water continued to flow throughout the night and broke through the Pass of Brander, creating Loch Awe.
+The water continued to flow throughout the night and broke through the Pass of Brander and created Loch Awe.
 Many people and animals were drowned by the changing waters and when Beira finally woke up she was horrified by what she had let happen and turned to stone.